Who are PIPSolutions?

-Gerard Leahy, a qualified chartered accountant, mediator and registered PIP; and Martina Larkin, Partner of Pierse Fitzgibbon Solicitors, qualified solicitor, mediator and registered PIP came together with their team to provide a complete service solution for insolvent debtors.
+Sean Leahy, a qualified chartered accountant and registered PIP; and Martina Larkin, Partner of Pierse Fitzgibbon Solicitors, qualified solicitor, mediator and registered PIP came together with their team to provide a complete service solution for insolvent debtors.

-Gerard has 30 years’ experience in working in this area read more
+Sean has over 10 years’ experience in working in this area…. read more

-Martina has 15 years’ experience in specialising in debt recovery, bankruptcy and security matters read more
+Martina has over 15 years’ experience in specialising in debt recovery, bankruptcy and security matters…. read more

 Why use PIPSolutions?

 PIPSolutions is unique in that its team brings together qualified professionals such as Accountants; Solicitors and Mediators in one organisation to assist debtors with financial, legal and negotiation services.
 There are very few organisations in Ireland currently that provide this complete suite of services to the individual with debt problems.